dmsl/foodscanner/README.md

 # FoodScanner

-A free and open Food Analyzer with superb accuracy!
+A free and open Food Analyzer (nutritional facts, allergens and chemicals)

 ## Preface
 Food Scanner is a first-of-a-kind food analyzer offering valuable